 - Can’t enter competition venue within 7 days of last vaccination.

 - Warning and fine if vaccination record not up-to-date.

 - Can’t compete if have failed to complete a primary course 3 months after a warning for a 3rd vaccination being incorrect.

 - If primary course was given before 01/01/05, there is no need to fulfil requirements for 3rd vaccination, as long as all subsequent vaccinations given within 12 months

 - Same as FEI except:

-- No requirement for latest booster to be within 6 months and 21 days of competition.
+- Latest booster to be within 6 months of competition.

 - Can compete if latest booster is up to 14 days overdue at discretion of event vet.

 - Can compete at discretion of event vet if historical vaccine errors, but must be corrected before next event.

 - No 7-day rule, but must not be vaccinated on day of competition.